 For a humble site such as Candi Sukuh this cultural site holds notable events across the year.
 Annually, Candi Sukuh holds a two days festival known as Srawung Seni Candi.
 It marks and commemorates the changing of the year.
 Start on New Year’s Eve and lasts until the first day of New Year.

-The main celebration takes place at the Garuda Stage, reside next to the temple complex.
+The main celebration takes place at the Garuda Stage, resides next to the temple complex.
 Tourists can enjoy the parade and traditional dance performance and play.
 Srawung Seni Candi is the best opportunity to experience a mystical and tranquil night.
 While celebrating the welcoming of a new year.

 Candi Sukuh Opening Hours